Toward Foundation Models for Earth Monitoring: Generalizable Deep Learning Models for Natural Hazard Segmentation: Motivation

 \section{Motivation}

-Climate change results in an increased probability of extreme weather events causing, among others, severe floods \cite{hallegatte2013future}, landslides \cite{kainthura2022hybrid}, and glacier collapses \cite{rounce2023global}.
-Such natural hazards can cause significant casualties, put critical infrastructures at risk of failure, and decrease the quality of human lives.
-Near real-time mapping of natural hazards is emerging priority for the support of natural disaster relief, risk management, and informing governmental policy decisions.
+Climate change leads to an increased probability of extreme weather events causing corresponding severe floods \cite{hallegatte2013future}, landslides \cite{kainthura2022hybrid}, and massive glacier collapses \cite{rounce2023global} beyond other natural hazards.
+That puts critical infrastructures, such as means of transport, energy and water supplies, and telecommunication at high risk of failure, causing subsequent extreme weather events, and decreasing the quality of human lives on a global scale.
+Accurate and near real-time mapping of natural hazards is emerging priority for support of natural disaster relief, risk management, and informed governmental policy decisions.

+Satellite imagery obtained from remote sensing technologies has become one of the most common techniques used to detect and segment extents of natural hazards on a large scale because of its increased availability, reduced costs, and growing global coverage over the few last decades.
+Leveraging this data is key to approach a better understanding and response to natural hazards.
+Importantly, the amount of satellite data is larger than the amount of available natural language processing data \cite{ma2015remote}, which results in a large number of attempts towards foundation models for remote sensing (e.g., \cite{wang2022advancing,sun2022ringmo}.

-Advances in deep learning (DL) have resulted in a set of tools for earth monitoring \cite{zhu2017deep,wang2022self}.
-For instance, DL models have shown their advantages for land cover classification tasks \cite{wang2020weakly} and segmentation of floods \cite{fraccaro2022deploying}.
-However, these approaches are designed for one specific task in one geographic region based on specific frequency bands of satellite data.
-Therefore, DL models used to map specific natural hazards struggle with their generalization to other types of natural hazards in unseen regions (see \cite{lunga2021resflow}).
-Therefore, adapting DL models to, for example, unseen natural hazards requires additional data labeled.
-Data annotation takes a significant amount of time, prolongs model fine-tuning, and generates additional costs.
+Advances in Deep Learning (DL) and computer vision have been creating a set of tools for remote sensing of the Earth’s surface \cite{zhu2017deep,wang2022self}.
+For instance, DL approaches to detect clouds significantly outperform physics-based methods \cite{zantedeschi2019cumulo}.
+DL models have also shown their advantages for land cover classification tasks \cite{wang2020weakly} and segmentation of floods \cite{fraccaro2022deploying}.
+Nevertheless, DL based approaches have yet been designed to detect a given type of natural hazards in a selected geographic region based on specific modalities of satellite data (e.g., specific frequency bands).
+For that reason, DL models applied to mapping selected natural hazards struggle with their limited generalization to predict other types of natural hazards.
+Adaption of DL models to unseen natural hazards or novel geographic regions requires additional data labeled by domain experts for fine-tuning of the mapping model.
+Data annotation process takes a significant amount of time, prolongs model fine-tuning, and generates additional costs.